nowsecure/gitlabci/README.md

 ## Sample Usage

-You should pass `auto_token` in via CI/CI variable in GitLab Settings instead in the Job Definition for security reasons.
+You should pass values for `AUTO_GROUP` and `AUTO_TOKEN` in via CI/CI environment variable in GitLab CI/CD Pipeline Settings instead in the Job Definition for security reasons.

 ```yaml
 nowsecure: